Ensono/stacks-java-core-api/README.md

 Then you can do a `./mvnw clean compile -Partifactory` to fetch it; after that you can use it like any other dependency.

+### Localized solution using Maven Archetypes

+If you wish to further customise the module to have your organisation's namespaces, you can create a [Maven archetype](https://maven.apache.org/archetype/index.html).
+Archetypes are Maven's tool for scaffolding and offer a lot of functionality, we suggest spending some time looking into them.
+To use the deployed archetypes:
+1.

 ### Building the module locally

-If you wish to make changes to the module you can clone this repo, navigate to the `java` folder and run `./mvnw clean install` to install the module locally.
-Then you can add it as any other dependency, keep in mind that if you previously used the binary and have the configuration from the [Maven dependency](#maven-dependency) instructions above, you'll need to remove it to make your build tool to pick up the locally installed module.
+To build the module locally:
+1. Clone this repo
+2. Navigate to the `java` folder
+3. run `./mvnw clean install` to install the module locally.
+4. Add it as any other [Maven dependency](#maven-dependency)

+>**If you previously used the [Artifactory repo](#accessing-artifactory) instructions above:**
+> You need to revert those changes to make your build tool pick the locally installed module.

 ### Using Archetypes and custom namespaces

 If you wish to further customise the module to have your organisation's namespaces, you can create a [Maven archetype](https://maven.apache.org/archetype/index.html).
-Aechetypes are Maven's tool for scaffolding and offer a lot of functionality, we'd suggest spending some time looking into them.
+Archetypes are Maven's tool for scaffolding and offer a lot of functionality, we suggest spending some time looking into them.
-To make and install an archetype follow these steps:
+To make, install and use an archetype follow these steps:
 1. Clone this repo
 2. Navigate to the `<directory you cloned the project into>/java` in the terminal
 3. Then issue the following Maven commands, using the included wrapper: